jonscafe/verve-keii/src/content/blog/sandboxed-debugging.md

 `Note: Traditional tools like Volatility won’t work due to symbol mismatches, so we’ll rely on MemprocFS, a hex editor, and WinDbg.`

 #### Tools Required
-- MemprocFS: Mounts the memory dump as a file system for analysis.
+- MemProcFS: Mounts the memory dump as a file system for analysis. (https://github.com/ufrisk/MemProcFS)
 - Hex Editor: Allows manual inspection of raw memory data.
 - WinDbg: Analyzes minidumps extracted from the memory.
 Basic knowledge of memory forensics and Windows internals is also helpful.